Texas halts truck inspections that caused border gridlock

 The U.S.-Mexico border is crucial to the U.S. economy and more of it is in Texas — roughly 1,200 miles (1,931 kilometers) — than any other state.
 The United States last year imported $390.7 billion worth of goods from Mexico, second only to China.

-Abbott began the inspections after the Biden administration said pandemic-related restrictions on claiming asylum at the border would be lifted May 23.
-He called the inspections a “zero tolerance policy for unsafe vehicles" smuggling migrants.
+Trucks are inspected by U.S. Customs and Border Protection agents upon entering the country.
+Texas began its own inspections after the Biden administration said pandemic-related restrictions on claiming asylum at the border would be lifted May 23.

+Abbott called the inspections a “zero tolerance policy for unsafe vehicles" smuggling migrants.
 He said Texas would take several steps in response to the end of the asylum restrictions, which is expected to lead to an increase in migrants coming to the border.

 State troopers inspected more than 6,000 commercial vehicles over the past week, according to the Texas Department of Public Safety.
 Nearly 1 in 4 trucks were pulled off the road for what the agency described as serious violations that included defective tires and brakes.